 A logo is a graphic design, an image that symbolizes an organization, a company.
 It is used for letterhead, advertising material, and signs as an emblem by which the company can easily be recognized.
 Whereas a Logotype is a graphic representation or symbol of a company name, trademark, abbreviation, etc., uniquely designed for ready recognition.
 In other words, a Logo or Logotype as a simple visual mark to identify your company product or service.

 There are different types of signs and emblems easily recognized and associated with purposes.
 For example, crests are used to identify a country or family.
 There was a time when only big enough organizations could afford to make their own crest.
 They were in some cases very detailed drawing with many objects to enrich the crest.
 Cost was not an issue and more was considered better.
 Then flags were used due to their larger format.
 They were visible from the craft fields from long distances.
 Road signs were designed for informational purposes.
 They use such techniques as contrasting colours, simplified and yet stylish formats to identify and attract more attention and convey information.
-Our crest is a bear.
-We use it along with our logotype, as in the header of this post or by itself.

 Nowadays, the most popular and successful companies agree that “simpler is better”, especially today when everything is moving so fast you have less and less time to impress your customers.
 So it has to be done in a very stylish manner yet remaining conservative so that it`s easier for the eye to catch and the brain to memorize your logo design.